-Over the last few years we have been developing a class of numerical algorithms which attempt to analyze the coarse behavior without ever obtaining the coarse equation in closed form [2, 3, 4].
-The common characteristic of these schemes is to use short, appropriately initialized bursts of microscopic simulations to estimate the quantities which, if the coarse equation were available, we would simply evaluate using the equation itself.
-Such quantities, estimated on demand, include the time derivative of the evolving coarse fields, to be used in coarse projective integration [5], or the sensitivity of the solution to changes in the initial conditions (the action of the coarse Jacobian), to be used in Newton-Krylov-type contraction mappings like the recursive projection method (RPM) [6, 7] or in eigenvalue/vector computations.
+which attempt to analyze the coarse behavior without ever obtaining the coarse equation in closed form [1, 2, 3].
+The common character of these schemes is to use short, appropriately initialized bursts of microscopic simulations to estimate the quantities which, if the coarse equation were available, we would simply evaluate using the equation itself.
+Such quantities, estimated on demand, include the time derivative of the evolving coarse fields, to be used in coarse projective integration [4], or the effect of the time-evolution operator for the implicit coarse Jacobian, to be used in Newton-Krylov-type contraction mappings like the recursive projection method (RPM) [5, 6]or in eigenvalue/vector computations.
 These methods are based on matrix-free large scale scientific computing, and we collectively refer to them as equation-free methods.
-What makes these computations possible is the assumption of a separation of time scales or large gaps between the eigenvalues of the operators governing the collective dynamics.
-As we already discussed in the context of our simple illustrative example, a short simulation will quickly locally smooth irregular density profiles.
-Alternatively, one can say that higher-order statistics of the particle distribution, such as pair or triplet probabilities, quickly become slaved to (i.e., become functionals of) the density (a lower-order moment of the particle distribution).
-The consequence of this slaving, realized after a short computation that uses the particle simulator as an input-output black box, embodies the closure that allows us to solve for the coarse behavior.
+What makes these computations possible is the assumption of a separation of time scales or large spectral relative gaps in the collective dynamics.
+When a coarse description is conceptually possible, one typically finds that the hierarchy of coupled equations involving higher cumulants of the microscopic distribution constitutes a singularly perturbed problem: higher-order cumulants become, in the course of microscopic simulation, quickly slaved to (become deterministic functionals of) the lower-order cumulants.
+The consequence of slaving, realized in the computer as a black box, embodies the closure that allows us to solve for the coarse behavior.
 Fundamentally it is no different than if the closures are expressed in closed form first and then evaluated later.
-This way of thinking and newly developed computing technology may in practice improve upon the traditional approach in both accuracy and cost, especially if the constitutive relation is multidimensional and nonlinear.
-An example of this type is given in [8, 9].
+This way of thinking and newly developed computing technology can in practice exceed the traditional approach in both accuracy and cost, especially if the constitutive relation is multidimensional and nonlinear.
+An example of this type is given in [7, 8].
 An additional advantage of such methods is their ability to detect parametric regimes where the present closure model is inadequate, and hence appropriate refinements (including higher-order moments) are necessary.

-In the projective integration method [5] one takes advantage of the slow dynamics of the coarse variables to carry out only bursts of microscopic simulations connected via extrapolations and/or interpolations over gaps of time.
-In the same spirit, but now in space, we have developed the so-called gap-tooth scheme [10, 11] by evolving the system only in an array of small spatial boxes (the teeth) separated by empty regions (the gaps).
+In the projective integration method [4] one takes advantage of the slow dynamics of the coarse variables to carry out only bursts of microscopic simulations connected via extrapolations and/or interpolations over gaps of time.
+In the same spirit, but now in space, we have developed the so-called gaptooth scheme [9, 10] by evolving the system only in an array of small spatial boxes (the teeth) separated by empty regions (the gaps).
 Clearly, the two methods are closely related by the physics of the problem, i.e., the dispersion relation of the coarse excitations.
-Indeed we can have a combined gap-tooth-projective integration scheme, and in fact the spatial and temporal intervals then need to be chosen properly to satisfy a Courant-Friedrichs-Levy (CFL) condition as do finite-difference schemes; this is the focus of another paper [2].
-Here, we simply want to point out the fact that in the gap-tooth method, the teeth communicate with each other via appropriate boundary conditions for the microscopic simulations performed inside them.
+Indeed we can have a combined gaptooth-projective integration scheme, and in fact the spatial and temporal gaps then need to be chosen properly to satisfy exactly the same Courant-Friedrichs-Levy (CFL) condition as in a finite-difference scheme; this is the focus of another paper [1].
+Here, we simply want to point out the fact that in the gaptooth method, the teeth communicate with each other via appropriate boundary conditions for the microscopic simulations performed inside them.
 And here lies the raison d'être of this paper.

 It is well known that certain features of a given equation affect the nature of the appropriate numerical solver.
-It might be appropriate, for example, to integrate a Hamiltonian dynamical system using a symplectic integrator; often, finite-difference solvers of PDEs are built to preserve certain properties of the PDE, such as conservation laws.
-Most importantly, the highest spatial order of an evolution equation critically affects the number and type of boundary conditions leading to a well-posed problem.
+It might be appropriate, for example, to integrate a Hamiltonian dynamical system using a symplectic integrator; often, finite difference solvers of PDEs are built to preserve certain properties of the PDE, such as conservation laws.
+Most importantly, the highest spatial order of an evolution equation critically affects the types of boundary conditions leading to a well-posed problem.